 Mike came to Dartmouth from the University of Michigan in 2011, after more than 12 years in the field of residential education.
 At Michigan, which hosts a residential community of 11,000 students, Mike oversaw three living-learning programs, a residential college, two theme communities, and managed the opening of Michigan's first new residence hall in more than 40 years.
 He also taught in the University’s Program on Intergroup Relations and co-chaired the Student Affairs annual staff development conference for more than 1300 employees.
-Mike oversaw an external review of Residential Education programs after arriving at Dartmouth, and has partnered with Dean Johnson and Senior Associate Dean of the College Inge-Lise Ameer to prepare to implement President Hanlon’s vision for residential life at Dartmouth.
+Mike oversaw an external review of Residential Education programs after arriving at Dartmouth, and has partnered with the Vice Provost for Student Affairs Inge-Lise Ameer to prepare to implement President Hanlon’s vision for residential life at Dartmouth.

 Hello!
 I'm Jeff DeWitt, Associate Director in the Residential Education part of ORL.
 I'm originally from the hot deserts of Tucson, Arizona, which is also where I completed my Master's degree in English at the University of Arizona.
 I worked for two years at the University of California, Davis, as a professional Resident Director, and then came to Dartmouth in 98'.
 My primary roles are to assist in managing the Residential Education program, supervise Community Directors, coordinate staff selection and generally support students in having a strong residential living experience.
 In my free time, I enjoy kayaking, showshoeing, hiking and volunteering at a local natural science center where I work with birds of prey.
 I hope to meet you sometime.